Cajun Mardi Gras

 Food and Family Fun

-In Eunice, the fun starts on the Saturday before Mardi Gras at the Historic Liberty Theatre where the history and traditions of the Courir de Gras are explained.
-Then on Sunday, the family-friendly fun begins with music, crafts and an old-time boucherie (hog butchering) where you can eat just about every Cajun dish your heart desires, from boudin and cracklins to backbone stew.
-Tap your feet to live music on Monday and then come back on Fat Tuesday when Eunice really gets cranking.
-There’s an entire festival happening downtown while the Courir de Mardi Gras collects the ingredient list for the gumbo.
-Later that day, catch the parade, do the Cajun two-step or visit Jean Lafitte National Historical Park Prairie Acadian Cultural Center, or cut loose with a little barn dancing (called a fais do-do) at Lakeview Park and Beach.
+In Eunice, the fun starts March 1, 2019 before Mardi Gras with a week full of events.
+The family-friendly fun begins with music, crafts and an old-time boucherie (hog butchering) where you can eat just about every Cajun dish your heart desires, from boudin and cracklins to backbone stew.
+On Mardi Gras day, join the fun downtown while the Courir de Mardi Gras collects the ingredient list for the gumbo.
+Later that day, catch the parade, do the Cajun two-step or visit Jean Lafitte National Historical Park Prairie Acadian Cultural Center, or cut loose with a little Cajun dance party (called a fais do-do) at Lakeview Park and Beach.
 Learn more about Mardi Gras festivities in Eunice.

 Cajun Country Mardi Gras is a must for anyone seeking authentic Louisiana.
 Make plans now to attend this year's festivities and participate in Courir de Mardi Gras.